-Use the supplied terminal block and wire the server to the power distribution panel supplying both positive, ground and ignition voltage.
+Use the supplied 12v power terminal block and wire the server to the power distribution panel supplying both a 12v positive source, 12v ignition source and a 12v power ground source.
+(See image below)

-- This server supports 9 48 V DC power. - This server will draw at max power 34.2 watts, in addition the POE power available is 36watts, therefor a 7.5amp fuse should be used in-line between the server and the power distribution panel.
+- This server supports 9 48 V DC power. - This server will draw at max power 34.2 watts, in addition the PoE power available is 36watts, therefor a 7.5amp fuse should be used in-line between the server and the power distribution panel.